KennyMcGeoch/LeetCodeExercises/README.md

 1351.
 Count Negative Numbers in a Sorted Matrix (Easy) 1352.
 Product of the Last K Numbers (Medium)
 1356.
-Sort Integers by The Number of 1 Bits (Easy) 1365.
+Sort Integers by The Number of 1 Bits (Easy) 1358.
+Number of Substrings Containing All Three Characters (Medium) 1365.
 How Many Numbers Are Smaller Than the Current Number (Easy) 1367.
 Linked List in Binary Tree (Medium)
 1371.
 Find the Longest Substring Containing Vowels in Even Counts (Medium)